osism/osism.github.io/docs/guides/troubleshooting-guide/rookify.md

 **"Failed to load private key"**

-- ensure the `id-rsa` keys are "clean" and do not contain unexpected strings like "\<\<EOF".
+- Ensure the `id-rsa` keys are "clean" and do not contain unexpected strings like "\<\<EOF".
-- Solution: Clean the keys manually, or use the following command to reformat the keyfile: `ssh-keygen -p -N "" -f ssh.key`.
+- Clean the keys manually, or use the following command to reformat the keyfile: `ssh-keygen -p -N "" -f ssh.key`.

 **"Too many authentications error"**

 - This can occur if too many keys are loaded by the ssh-agent.
-- Solution: Disable the ssh-agent on your machine.
+- Disable the ssh-agent on your machine.
 You can do this manually or by allowing `direnv` to use `.envrc` with the command `direnv allow`.
 To install `direnv` on your machine refer to [Direnv's documentation](https://direnv.net/docs/installation.html)

 ## Frozen State